-The rights under UK Data Protection Law and the UK GDPR belong to the individual to whom the data relates.
+The rights under Data Protection Law belong to the individual to whom the data relates.
 However, the school will often rely on parental authority or notice for the necessary ways it processes personal data relating to students - for example, under the parent contract, or via a form.
 Parents and students should be aware that this is not necessarily the same as the school relying on strict consent (see section on Consent above).